akbaritabar/cookiecutter_projects_template/{{cookiecutter.project_directory}}/workflow_w_snakemake/ReadMe.md

-# To use DuckDB in Python scripts in a SnakeMake workflow
+# This a reproducible workflow using SnakeMake for project {{cookiecutter.project_name}}

+This is the reproducible workflow using SnakeMake including the codes, data, reports and files for "{{cookiecutter.project_name}}" project with a team composed of "{{cookiecutter.project_team}}".

+{{cookiecutter.project_description}}

+Please read below about SnakeMake and how to replicate the analysis pipeline.

+To contact, use this email address: {{cookiecutter.contact_email}}

+## Note on installation

-If you build your vanilla python environment using the `requirements.txt` that I provided in this directory, `pip` is going to install duckdb, SnakeMake, and their dependencies.
+If you build your vanilla python environment using the `requirements.txt` that I provided in this directory, `uv` (or alternatively `pip`) is going to install duckdb, SnakeMake, and their dependencies.

 # What is SnakeMake?